 Claims for Grant shall only be made by the Applicant once grant funding has been provided to the Council, as accountable body for the LEP, from the Government.

+The payment of the Grant by the Council under this Agreement is believed to be outside the scope of Value Added Tax but if any Value Added Tax shall become chargeable all payments comprising the Grant shall be deemed to be inclusive of all Value Added Tax and the Council shall not be obliged to pay any Value Added Tax over and above the Grant.
+Irrecoverable Value Added Tax shall be an eligible cost of this Project to the extent it is included as such under Schedule 3, (Expenditure Profile)

 The Grant shall be allocated for a particular Financial Year.
 Any instalment of Grant allocated to a particular Financial Year must:

 be claimed by the Applicant in the Financial Year to which the instalment of the Grant relates, subject to the relevant Qualifying Expenditure being verified; or